SAIGON, 1975 –

 [ This is a photo of my uncle, Phan Quốc Hưng.
 Born July 25, 1956.
 Missing 1975.
 I found the photo along with a wealth of old documents in my grandfather's suitcase which my grandmother kept under her bed.
 I did not discover this suitcase until after she had passed. ]

 Meanwhile, my father was miles away from shore, serving in the Republic of Vietnam’s Navy.
-When his ship caught news of the communist invasion, they rerouted, and he would never again step foot onto the soil of his homeland, for in moments there would no longer be a South Vietnam.
+When his ship caught news of the Fall of Saigon, they rerouted, and he would never again step foot onto the soil of his homeland, for in moments there would no longer be a South Vietnam.
 A son was forced to leave his parents and his ten brothers and sisters behind.
 He was the first of his clan to arrive in the Americas.

 After settling in refugee camps in the Philippines and then in Guam, my parents’ journey brought them to Pennsylvania where they met.
 In 1978, I was born.
 In this sense, I was born out of the war.
 Perhaps not to the degree as those who were born in the refugee and labor camps, but through some divine intersection of life’s details, I was born.
 But unlike these, this is a war that I do not know except through the answers found from the curiosities of my own heart and the willingness of those who will relive the time to help me understand.
 The same war that stripped my parents of their freedoms was the same war that gave me mine.
 It was this war that generously afforded me the opportunity to live my dream openly, and to freely find salvation in the pursuit of truth.
 These are one in the same.